-The diagram below shows a simplified view of how the technology works and importantly highlights that your employees can be working from anywhere and make and receive calls.
+The diagram below shows a simplified view of how the technology works and highlights that your employees can work from anywhere and make and receive calls.

 There are numerous benefits of moving your telecoms to the cloud and replacing your phone system with a hosted PBX.
 Namely, you'll save money, get more functionality, give your team more flexibility and future proof your business.

-Another benefit from a cost perspective is that seeing that you don't buy and own the infrastructure your phones are connected to, you don't need to worry about the maintenance and upkeep of any of it.
+Another benefit from a cost perspective is that as you don't own the infrastructure your phones connect to, you don't need to worry about the maintenance and upkeep.
 Your provider will be responsible for ensuring that the system is well protected, resilient and up to date, leaving you to focus on your business.
 Finally, you may not even need handsets if your team has mobiles or computers to install a softphone.
 A softphone is simply an app installed on your laptop, phone or tablet that connects to your hosted PBX; you can now take your business phone number (and low call rates) anywhere with you.